top of page

 The Closed-Book Effect

 AI, the illusion of completion, and what librarians might build after chatbots A student types a research question into an AI tool.
 The answer appears quickly.
 It has a calm tone.
 It has sections.
 It uses the right vocabulary.
 It may even include citations.
 It does not look messy or unfinished, which is exactly the problem.
-Before the student has searched a database, compared sources, checked a citation, opened an article, noticed a gap, or changed their mind, the work alread
+Before the student has searched a database, compared sources, checked a citation, opened an article, noticed a gap, or changed their mind, the work alrea

 Ehsan Moghadam